Does Killing Ants Attract More Ants?

 This goes beyond basic cleaning.
 You’re trying to erase the trail completely.

 Wipe down the exact paths ants were using, especially along edges and corners.
-Use soapy water or a vinegar mix to break the scent trails they rely on.
+Use soapy water or a vinegar mix to break the pheromone trails they rely on.

 When those signals are gone, the colony pauses instead of sending reinforcements.